Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 # Basic Javascript Questions and Answer

 **1.What is JavaScript?**
-- JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging.
-It helps in developing interactive web applications.
+- JavaScript is a client-side scripting language used to create dynamic features for web applications, making them more user-friendly and engaging.(e.g :-clickable buttons, popup menus, etc.)

 **2.What are Data Types?**

 There are two types of data types in JavaScript:-

 **1.Primitive data type**
-- String
+- String :- Represents a series of characters.A string can be represented in either single (' ') or double (" ") quotes,
 - Number
 - Boolean
 - Undefined